 From the shrublands of Wyoming to the wetlands and grasslands of states like Florida, there are more than 700 million acres of rangelands in the U.S., according to the Forest Service.
 With the wide variety of rangelands across the map, including deserts, woodlands, and tundras, rangeland managers and ecologists hold several job titles in the public and private sectors.
-The U.S. Bureau of Labor Statistics predicts more than 9,900 new jobs will be added to the field of rangeland management between 2016 and 2026, which is a 11% increase.
+The U.S. Bureau of Labor Statistics predicts more than 9,900 new jobs will be added to the field of rangeland management between 2016 and 2026, which is a 11 percent increase.
 The Bureau also predicts steady job growth for agriculture-related fields, including conservation scientists and foresters.

 Faculty and Community

 At Sheridan College, we have a rich tradition in Agriculture.
 Sheridan College began as an Agriculture-focused community college in the late 1940s.
 We value Agriculture education here at Sheridan College and invest in our programs to help prepare you to succeed in today’s economy.

-Our Agriculture faculty are enthusiastic, well-liked and approachable.
+Our Agriculture faculty are enthusiastic, well-liked, and approachable.
 They will make sure you learn the foundational skills to pursue higher education or find a job following graduation.
-Sheridan College’s strong relationships with local and national industries in rangeland management, wildlife management and agriculture present students unique opportunities to expand their college experiences.
+Sheridan College’s strong relationships with local and national industries in rangeland management, wildlife management and agriculture present students with unique opportunities to expand their college experiences.

 Careers and Opportunities

 The Sheridan College Rangeland Management program will prepare you to pursue a four-year degree or a job in fields such as rangeland ecology and management, ranch land stewardship, wildlife management, restoration ecology, and environmental consulting.